The 30 Funniest Movies of All Time

 Best Line: “I caught you a delicious bass.”

 The awkwardness of being a teenager has never been captured so perfectly, and so bizarrely.
 It’s easy to laugh at Napoleon cause he’s such a weirdo, but we also root for him, un-ironically, because there’s a gawky nerdy kid with crazy hair in all of us.
-Oh, and speaking of hair: If you want to shave some years off your age instantly, here are the 15 Best Men’s Haircuts for Looking Younger.
+Now, this indie flick is hailed as one of the funniest movies of all time.

 Best Line: “It’s like, how much more black could this be?
 And the answer is none.
 None… more black.”